 Micro-Credential and Credential Awards

-A micro-credential is a short, competency-based recognition that allows an individual demonstrate mastery in a particular area.
+A micro-credential is a short, competency-based recognition that allows an individual to demonstrate mastery in a particular area.
 Some micro-credentials may be stacked into full credentials.
-Micro-credentials are represented by digital badges, shareable visual representations of the achievement, which may be displayed to show specific competency in digital resumes, on social media platforms, in email signatures, and in other creative ways.
+Micro-credentials are represented by digital badges, shareable visual representations of the achievement, which may be displayed to show specific competency in digital resumes, on social media platforms, in email signatures and in other creative ways.

-Micro-credential Digital Badges for Identified Key Competencies
+Micro-Credential Digital Badges for Identified Key Competencies

-In overall youth development, leadership, and facilitation specializations such as training, STEM, Literacy, Digital Learning, Social Emotional Learning, Healthy Eating and Physical Activity, and other out-of-school time topic areas.
+Key competencies include overall youth development, leadership, and facilitation specializations such as training, STEM, Literacy, Digital Learning, Social Emotional Learning, Healthy Eating and Physical Activity, and other out-of-school time topic areas.
 All micro-credential digital badges are aligned with NAA’s Core Knowledge and Competencies for Afterschool and Youth Development Professionals and other research-based frameworks.

-A Path Of Professional Development
+A Path of Professional Development